Swaraj16/PluralSight---certificates/README.md

 # All-Certificates

-Contains my certificates from PluralSight for verification.
+Contains my certificates from different courses for verification.